Content Marketing Challenges for SMEs

 Lower Rates of Outsourcing with SMEs

-I work with a lot of SME organisations who don't have the luxury of big staffs and budgets.
+I work with a lot of SME organisations who don’t have the luxury of big staffs and budgets.
 Smaller companies are using content marketing with success and the report bears this out.
 What it also shows is that SMEs are less likely to outsource their content marketing activities.
-Companies with less than 100 employees are well under the 50% mark while 77% of large companies outsource some or all of their content marketing.
+Companies with less than 100 employees are well under the 50% mark, while 77% of large companies outsource some or all of their content marketing.
 This surprised me.
-The general perception is bigger organisations have more time and money to spend working "on" their business.
-The study shows what they're probably doing is working smarter.
+The general perception is bigger organisations have more time and money to spend working “on” their business.
+The study shows what they’re probably doing is working smarter.

 First and foremost, download the report.
 It's the most comprehensive study I've seen on a segment of the marketing industry getting a lot of attention.
 The B2B Content Marketing: 2010 Benchmarks, Budgets and Trends report isn't theory or philosophy but hard data showing what's working and what's not.
 Secondly, consider ways you can be more effective in producing the content you want.
 Working harder doesn't always take you where you need to be.
 And, yes, this is the voice of experience speaking on that topic.